 Rachel North blogs from Kingston Crown Court:

-"And I'm doing what I'm doing for the sake of Islam, not, you know, it's not for materialist or worldly benefits."
+"But most importantly I entrust you to Allah and let Allah take care of you."And I'm doing what I'm doing for the sake of Islam, not, you know, it's not for materialist or worldly benefits."

 April 10, 2008